-Why, then the world's mine oyster.
-Which I with sword will open.
+Why then, the world's mine oyster, Which I with sword will open.
+I will retort the sum in equipage.

 Not a penny.
-I have been content, sir, you should lay my countenance to pawn; I have grated upon my good friends for three reprieves for you and your coach-fellow Nym; or else you had looked through the grate, like a geminy of baboons.
-I am damned in hell for swearing to gentlemen my friends, you were good soldiers and tall fellows; and when Mistress Bridget lost the handle of her fan, I took't upon mine honour thou hadst it not.
+I have been content, sir, you should lay my countenance to pawn; I have grated upon my good friends for three reprieves for you and your coach-fellow, Nym; or else you had looked through the grate, like a geminy of baboons.
+I am damned in hell for swearing to gentlemen my friends you were good soldiers and tall fellows; and when Mistress Bridget lost the handle of her fan, I took 't upon mine honour thou hadst it not.

-Didst not thou share? hadst thou not fifteen pence?
+Didst not thou share?
+Hadst thou not fifteen pence?

-Reason, you rogue, reason: thinkest thou I'll endanger my soul gratis?
-At a word, hang no more about me, I am no gibbet for you.
-Go.
-A short knife and a throng!
-To your manor of Pickt-hatch!
-Go.
-You'll not bear a letter for me, you rogue! you stand upon your honour!
-Why, thou unconfinable baseness, it is as much as I can do to keep the terms of my honour precise: I, I, I myself sometimes, leaving the fear of God on the left hand and hiding mine honour in my necessity, am fain to shuffle, to hedge and to lurch; and yet you, rogue, will ensconce your rags, your cat-a-mountain looks, your red-lattice phrases, and your bold-beating oaths, under the shelter of your honour!
+Reason, you rogue, reason.
+Thinkest thou I'll endanger my soul gratis?
+At a word, hang no more about me, I am no gibbet for you: go: a short knife and a throng! - to your manor of Picht-hatch! go.
+You'll not bear a letter for me, you rogue! - you stand upon your honour! - Why, thou unconfinable baseness, it is as much as I can do to keep the terms of my honour precise.
+I, I, I myself sometimes, leaving the fear of God on the left hand, and hiding mine honour in my necessity, am fain to shuffle, to hedge, and to lurch; and yet you, rogue, will ensconce your rags, your cat-a-mountain looks, your red-lattice phrases, and your bold-beating oaths, under the shelter of your honour!
 You will not do it, you!

-I do relent: what would thou more of man?
+I do relent; what wouldst thou more of man?

-Enter ROBIN
+[Enter ROBIN.]